Edmond de Goncourt: Biography

 Goncourt was born in Nancy.
-His parents, Marc-Pierre Huot de Goncourt and Annette-Cécile de Goncourt (née Guérin) were minor aristocrats who died when he and his brother Jules de Goncourt were young adults.
+His parents, Marc-Pierre Huot de Goncourt and Annette-Cécile de Goncourt (née Guérin), were minor aristocrats who died when he and his brother Jules de Goncourt were young adults.
 His father was a former cavalry officer and squadron commander in the Grande Armée of Napoleon I, and his grandfather Jean-Antoine Huot de Goncourt had been a deputy in the National Assembly of 1789.
 Edmond attended the pension Goubaux, the Lycée Henri IV, and the Lycée Condorcet.
 At the Lycée Condorcet, he studied rhetoric and philosophy from 1840 to 1842, followed by the study of law between 1842 and 1844.

 After their mother's death in 1848, the brothers inherited an income which enabled them to live independently and pursue their artistic interests.
 Edmond was able to leave a treasury clerkship that had made him so miserable as to contemplate suicide.
 For much of his life, he collaborated with Jules creating works of art criticism, a notorious journal, and subsequently several novels.
 Their most notable novel was Germinie Lacerteux (1865), inspired by the exploits of the brothers' housekeeper Rose, who stole from them to fund a double life of orgies and sexual encounters.
 It is considered one of the earliest works of French Realism to deal with the working class.

 In 1852, Edmond and his brother were indicted for an "outrage against public morality" after they quoted erotic Renaissance poetry in an article.
 They were ultimately acquitted.

-He was known to be fascinated with Rococo and Japanese art.
+Edmond was known to be fascinated with Rococo and Japanese art.
 He also collected rare books.
 The brothers' house at Auteuil, which they purchased in 1868, was a showcase for their collection of 18th century French and Far Eastern art.
-Edmond documented the house and its interiors in his 1881 book "La Maison d'un Artiste".
-Between 1856 and 1875, the brothers published essays on 18th century art in a collected series called "L'Art du XVIIIe siècle", which revived appreciation for the Rococo.
+Edmond documented the house and its interiors in his 1881 book La Maison d'un Artiste.
+Between 1856 and 1875, the brothers published essays on 18th century art in a collected series called L'Art du XVIIIe siècle, which revived appreciation for the Rococo.